 The likeness of those who expend their wealth in the way of God is as the likeness of a grain of corn that sprouts seven ears, in every ear a hundred grains.
 So God multiplies unto whom He will; God is All-embracing, All-knowing

-The parable of those who spend their substance in the way of Allah is that of a grain of corn: it groweth seven ears, and each ear Hath a hundred grains.
-Allah giveth manifold increase to whom He pleaseth: And Allah careth for all and He knoweth all things
+The parable of those who spend their substance in the way of God is that of a grain of corn: it groweth seven ears, and each ear Hath a hundred grains.
+God giveth manifold increase to whom He pleaseth: And God careth for all and He knoweth all things

 Arabic